2017 Turkish constitutional referendum: Background

 Introducing a presidential system was proposed by then-Minister of Justice Cemil Çiçek and backed by then-Prime Minister Erdoğan in 2005.
 Since then, the current presidential system has been openly supported by Justice and Development Party leaders several times, along with a "new constitution".
 Justice and Development Party vice-president Hayati Yazıcı proposed April 2017 as a date for the referendum.

 The parliamentary system formally began transforming into a centralised presidential system after President Recep Tayyip Erdoğan won the July 2018 elections.
-Since its inception, there have been competing arguments for and against for this transformation.
+Since its inception, there have been competing arguments for and against this transformation.

 Constitutional amendments

 Initial proposals

 On 10 December 2016, the AKP and MHP brought forward a total of 21 proposed amendments to the constitution and began collecting signatures from MPs in order to begin the parliamentary procedures for initiating a referendum.
 After Assembly Commission talks, 3 proposals were withdrawn, leaving 18 amendments remaining.
 The full-text proposal in Turkish and the present Turkish constitution are found at the following links.
 The most important changes have been highlighted by the Union of Turkish Bar Associations.

 An English-language summary and interpretation of the 18 amendments is listed in the table below.